25 Aug, 2021 Overcoming threats to the bicultural journey of the NZ Church

 This will especially involve care with our words – as some words will become politically charged to some audiences, depending on who is feeding their thinking.

 Younger people will be particularly difficult to navigate this with – as public media and education may shape their thinking in a narrow way.

 Those who have emigrated here from nation’s that suffered under Communism, or dictatorships, may on the other hand react against all things ‘bicultural’ – not because they are racist, but because the can see the manipulative media tactics, because they’ve been through this before.
-(I’ve discovered and investigated this matter.
-Some who are being accused of ‘racism’ are actually not racist; they are scared because of the power plays that their experiences tell them are being leveraged through biculturalism).
+(I’ve discovered and investigated this matter – and the above is true of some people who others would have assumed to be ‘racist’).

 As examples, the terms ‘white shame’ and ‘white guilt’ are politically charged – as they immediately imply a judgement based on the colour of a person’s skin – which is, by definition, racism.
 Yet those using the terms think they are standing for justice.

-- Tragically, any effort to build bicultural partnership that is based in insulting one group on the basis of their skin colour is logically doomed to fail
+- Tragically, an effort to build bicultural partnership that includes insulting a group on the basis of their skin colour is unavoidably doomed to fail

-- …quite apart from the reality that most Māori hare at least half Pākehā also – so its not as if anyone is genetically innocent.
-(Every one of us will have ancestors who have done great wrong to some other people group).
+- …quite apart from the reality that most Māori hare at least half Pākehā – so its not as if anyone is ‘genetically innocent’ (morally superior).
+(And every one of us will have ancestors who have done great wrongs to some other people group).

 - For the Christian, our systems of law and justice are clear on the fact that a child shall not be held responsible for the sins of their parents.
 (This comes from the Bible).
 It’s very simple.

 - This single statement significantly resolves the above matter for the Christian.